 Stay connected: Make an effort to stay connected with your team and colleagues, whether through virtual meetings, phone calls, or messaging platforms.
 An active connection will help you stay up-to-date on projects and maintain a sense of connection and collaboration.

-It is necessary to provide employees with the right technology and support to work remotely.
-And it's also essential for organizations to have clear communication and collaboration protocols in place when implementing a hybrid remote work model to ensure team members can stay connected with other stakeholders.
+To ensure successful remote and hybrid work, organizations must provide employees with the right technology and support.
+Additionally, clear communication and collaboration protocols must be established to ensure team members stay connected with other stakeholders.

 This may include using software such as videoconferencing, messaging and hardware such as a webcam with a speaker and headphones to facilitate communication and collaboration.
 Here are a few recommendations: